 In the woods near Jefferson, Texas, Bessie Moore guards her body.
-She is staying earthbound until her murder is avenged.
-When Bessie’s body is discovered, curious townspeople parade through a makeshift morgue to see the young woman.
-She had attracted a great deal of attention during her brief stay in Jefferson because of her beauty, and the gemstones that earned her the sobriquet “Diamond Bessie.”
+She’s staying earthbound until her murder is avenged.
+She had attracted a great deal of attention during her brief stay in the east Texas town because of her beauty and the gemstones that earned her the sobriquet “Diamond Bessie.”